-Graduate Fellowships and Assistantships
+Graduate Fellowships

-Three graduate programs (business, leadership and education) have one graduate fellowship each and other individual departments sometimes administer graduate student financial assistance in the form of assistantships.
+Three graduate programs (business, leadership and education) have one graduate fellowship each.
 They are awarded on a competitive basis.
-Tuition waivers depend on the terms of the fellowship or assistantship.
-Please obtain information about these fellowships or assistantships directly from the department or program to which you are seeking admission.
+Tuition waivers depend on the terms of the fellowship.
+Please obtain information about these fellowships directly from the department or program to which you are seeking admission.